 1. Proposals submitted by departments to suspend schemes will only be considered after full consultation within the relevant faculty, or across faculties where necessary.
 Departments should also ensure that Welsh-medium provision at scheme and module level is considered during this process.
 The normal expectation is that schemes will be suspended for one year only, after which point they will automatically be made available again for applications and visible on course search pages.
-Proposals to suspend schemes will be considered by the Portfolio Planning Committee, and departments should submit a committee coversheet and a Scheme Development Form 5 (SDF5) for consideration by PPC.
-No further scrutiny will be necessary and the decision will be recorded in the PPC minutes.
+Proposals to suspend schemes will be considered by the Pro Vice-Chancellor (Education & Student Experience), and departments should submit a committee coversheet and a Scheme Development Form 5 (SDF5) for consideration by the PVC (ESE).
+No further scrutiny will be necessary, and the decision will be recorded at the Quality & Standards Committee.